 Clarence City Council is calling for expressions of interest from those wishing to participate in its 2020 exhibitions program at the Rosny Farm Arts Centre.
 Clarence City Council aims to present a diverse program that offers a balance of emerging and established artists as well as a diversity of age, background, gender, culture and ability.
-Practitioners in any field of creative endeavor are eligible to exhibit, including (but not limited to) visual arts, design, craft, and fashion.
+Practitioners in any field of creative endeavor are eligible to exhibit, including (but not limited to) visual arts, new media, design, craft, and fashion.

 - ONLINE APPLICATION FORM HERE

 - Download form below or pick up a printed form in the Gallery.

 - Please contact us if you need help applying for the space or if you have any questions, we are happy to facilitate different forms of applications for specific needs.